genedan/TmVal/docs/usage/growth/accumulation.rst

 Accumulation Functions
 ========================

-The accumulation function is a special case of the amount function where :math:`K=1`:
+The :term:`accumulation function` is a special case of the amount function where :math:`K=1`:

 .. math::
    a(t) = A_1(t)